 4. Will I lose my CDL?

-Note that CDL-holders face the same suspensions described above even if:
+Note that you face the same suspensions described above even if:

-- they get arrested for a non-commercial DUI in a non-commercial vehicle, and/or
+- you get arrested for a non-commercial DUI in a non-commercial vehicle, and/or

-- they refuse to submit to a chemical test of their breath or blood following any DUI arrest.9
+- you refuse to submit to a chemical test of your breath or blood following any DUI arrest.9

 The only way to avoid a CDL suspension is to win both the criminal DUI case and the administrative DMV case, which are totally separate proceedings.
-The DMV case consists of a DMV hearing, which is like a mini-trial where the defendant (or his/her attorney) fights the license suspension.
+The DMV case consists of a DMV hearing, which is like a mini-trial where you (or your attorney) fight the license suspension.

-In practice, DMV hearings are difficult to win.
-Whereas criminal trials require prosecutors to prove guilt beyond a reasonable doubt to get a conviction, the DMV can revoke a person’s license based on hardly any evidence.
-But DMV trials are still worth doing since they serve as a “dry run” for the criminal case.
+In practice, DMV hearings are difficult to win: Whereas criminal trials require prosecutors to prove guilt beyond a reasonable doubt to get a conviction, the DMV can revoke your license based on hardly any evidence.
+Still, DMV trials are worth doing since they serve as a “dry run” for the criminal case.

 5. Will I lose my regular license?

-Note that for a first-time DUI offense, defendants may be able to resume driving on their non-commercial license right away if they install an ignition interlock device in their vehicles.10
+Note that you may be able to resume driving on your non-commercial license right away if you install an ignition interlock device in your vehicles.10

-As discussed in the prior section, commercial DUI defendants may keep both their CDL and non-commercial licenses if they win both the criminal case as well as the DMV hearing.
-Winning one but losing the other will still cause a license revocation.
+As discussed in the prior section, you may keep both your CDL and non-commercial licenses if you win both the criminal case as well as the DMV hearing.

 6. Can I beat the charges?